Elizabeth Garrett Anderson: Early education

-There was no school in Aldeburgh so Garrett learned the three Rs from her mother.
+There was no school in Aldeburgh, so Garrett learned reading, writing, and arithmetic from her mother.
 When she was 10 years old, a governess, Miss Edgeworth, a poor gentlewoman, was employed to educate Garrett and her sister.
 Mornings were spent in the schoolroom; there were regimented afternoon walks; educating the young ladies continued at mealtimes when Edgeworth ate with the family; at night, the governess slept in a curtained off area in the girls' bedroom.
-Garrett despised her governess and sought to outwit the teacher in the classroom.
+Garrett reportedly despised her governess and sought to outwit the teacher in the classroom.
 When Garrett was 13 and her sister 15, they were sent to a private school, the Boarding School for Ladies in Blackheath, London, which was run by the step aunts of the poet Robert Browning.
 There, English literature, French, Italian and German as well as deportment, were taught.

 Later in life, Garrett recalled the stupidity of her teachers there, though her schooling there did help establish a love of reading.
 Her main complaint about the school was the lack of science and mathematics instruction.
-Her reading matter included Tennyson, Wordsworth, Milton, Coleridge, Trollope, Thackeray and George Eliot.
+Her reading there included works of Tennyson, Wordsworth, Milton, Coleridge, Trollope, Thackeray and George Eliot.
 Elizabeth and Louie were known as "the bathing Garretts", as their father had insisted they be allowed a hot bath once a week.
 However, they made what were to be lifelong friends there.
 When they finished in 1851, they were sent on a short tour abroad, ending with a memorable visit to the Great Exhibition in Hyde Park, London.